Learn how to add safe areas for your Expo project and other best practices.

 npx expo install react-native-safe-area-context

-in your app's root component.
+in your screen component.

 import { SafeAreaProvider } from 'react-native-safe-area-context';